Australian Republic Movement

-The Australian Republic Movement (ARM) is a non-partisan organisation campaigning for Australia to become a republic.
-The ARM and its supporters have promoted various models, including a parliamentary republic, and the organisation has branches active in all states and territories.
+The Australian Republic Movement (ARM) is a non-partisan nationalist organisation campaigning for an Australia "with an Australian" as president rather than a hereditary monarch.
+While styling itself as the “movement”, ARM is a company with membership restricted by its constitution and decisions controlled by directors.
+ARM and its supporters have promoted various models of presidency including a parliamentary republic.
+It has branches active in all states and territories.

 History

 Foundation

-The ARM was founded on 7 July 1991 and was originally known as the Australian Republican Movement.
+ARM was founded on 7 July 1991 and was originally named the Australian Republican Movement.
 Its first chairman was novelist Thomas Keneally, with other founding members including lawyer Malcolm Turnbull (later Prime Minister), former Australian cricket captain Ian Chappell, and film director Fred Schepisi as well as Geoffrey Dutton, Donald Horne, Jenny Kee, Franco Belgiorno-Nettis, Franca Arena, Faith Bandler, Mark Day, Geraldine Doogue, Colin Lanceley, Harry Seidler, David Williamson and Neville Wran.

-Following Peter FitzSimons' retirement as chair, Australian retired Socceroo and human rights advocate Craig Foster and former Olympian and politician Nova Peris were elected co-chairs.
-In May 2024, co-chairs Peris and Foster both resigned because of their differing responses to the war in Gaza.
-Arts and cultural leader Esther Anatolitis and management consultant Nathan Hansford were subsequently elected co-chairs.
+In May 2024, after just 14 months as co-chairs, Australian retired Socceroo and human rights advocate Craig Foster and former Olympian and politician Nova Peris both resigned because of their conflicting views on the war in Gaza.

 1999 referendum

-The Australian republic referendum, held on 6 November 1999, was a two-question referendum to amend the Constitution of Australia.
-For some years opinion polls had suggested that a majority of the electorate favoured a republic.
-Nonetheless, the 1999 referendum was defeated due to a range of factors, including a lack of bi-partisanship and division among republicans on the method proposed for selection of the president.
+The 1999 Australian republic referendum, held on 6 November 1999, was a two-question referendum to amend the Constitution of Australia.
+For some years, opinion polls had suggested that a majority of the electorate favoured a republic but the 1999 referendum was defeated.
+Suggested reasons include a lack of bi-partisanship and division among republicans on the method proposed for selection of a president.